arouyan/lakeFS/docs/integrations/airflow.md

 ### Performing other operations

-Sometimes an operator might not yet be supported by airflow-provider-lakeFS.
-You can directly access lakeFS by using:
+Sometimes an operator might not be supported by airflow-provider-lakeFS yet.
+You can access lakeFS directly by using:

 - SimpleHttpOperator to send [API requests](../reference/api.md) to lakeFS.
 - BashOperator with [lakeCTL](../quickstart/first_commit.md) commands.